jonaseberle/euroscope-afv-wine/README.md

 # switch into a directory where the wine environment will be created
 mkdir -p wine && cd wine

+# You'll now have a $USER/VATSIM-ATC/wine-install/euroscope-afv-wine/wine directory
+# where we will setup the environment.
+This is called the "WINEPREFIX".

 # check the script options
 ../euroscope-afv-wine_install.sh --help